Quantum K-Rings of Partial Flag Varieties, Coulomb Branches, and the Bethe Ansatz

 We can now calculate a presentation for $QK^{tw}(Y)$, and use an appropriate symmetrization to obtain the Whitney relations.
-To do this, we need to calculate the $J$-function. \begin{thm} The ($\tilde{T}$-equivariant) twisted small $J$-function of $Y$, denoted $\tilde{J}_{tw}^Y$ is given by:
+To do this, we use the following value of the $S_n$-equivariant twisted $J$-function of $Y$, obtained by Yan in \cite{Xiaohan}, which we denote $\tilde{J}_{tw}^Y$ it is described the the following expression: